 Your NAR should be printed from SSD Online by your school's SSD coordinator.
-It will indicate the testing group, scripts to use, testing materials, and test type for all students testing with accommodations.
+It will indicate students' approved accommodations and other information.
 The table that follows provides an overview.
 Check your NAR to make sure all students with approved accommodations or supports are identified correctly.

 For accommodations not listed in the table, work with your SSD coordinator or contact the College Board SSD office.
 Also note that students may be approved for more than 1 accommodation.
 Proctors may need to use more than 1 script for some students (for example, math-only extended time requires a standard time script and an extended time script).
-The NAR specifies which script or scripts to use for each student.

 Students approved for extended time for reading will use extended time on the entire assessment.
 This means students will test over 2 days for the SAT with Essay with time and one-half.
-All students testing with double time will test over 2 days.
+All students testing with double time will also test over 2 days.

-Standard Room(s) Accommodated Room(s) Number of Testing Days 1 day (primary or makeup date) 1 day (primary or makeup date) 1- or 2-day testing during the accommodated testing window Test Book Color Purple Purple Blue (or lime green for SAAs Testing Manual SAT School Day Standard Testing Manual SAT School Day Accommodated Testing Manual, Scripts 1-3 SAT School Day Accommodated Testing Manual, Scripts 1-6 Accommodation Examples 14-point large-print test book Large-print answer sheet Magnification device (non-electronic) Printed copy of verbal instructions Permission for food/medication Wheelchair accessibility Preferential seating Record answers in test book Use of colored overlay Auditory amplification/FM system Sign language interpreter for test directions Extended breaks Extra breaks 4-function calculator on Math Test - No Calculator section Permission to test blood sugar Small-group setting Time and one-half (+50%) for math (Math Test only) Time and one-half (+50%) for writing (Essay only) Time and one-half (+50%) for math and for writing (Math Test and Essay only) 20-point (or larger) large print Magnification device (electronic) Braille with raised line drawings Braille writer Human reader Pre-recorded audio (MP3 via streaming) format Writer/scribe to record responses Assistive technology- compatible (ATC) format Computer for Essay Breaks as needed One-to-one testing Late start time Home/hospital testing Limited testing time Time and one-half (+50%) for reading and/or EL (entire assessment) Double time (+100%) for reading (entire assessment) Double time (+100%) for math (Math Test only) Double time (+100%) for math and writing (Math Test and Essay only) State-allowed accommodation
+GUIDE FOR TESTING WITH ACCOMMODATIONS Standard Room(s) Accommodated Room(s) Number of Testing Days 1 day (primary or makeup date) 1 day (primary or makeup date) 1- or 2-day testing during the accommodated testing window Test Book Color Purple Purple Blue (or lime green for SAAs) Testing Manual SAT School Day Standard Testing Manual SAT School Day Accommodated Testing Manual, Scripts 1-3 SAT School Day Accommodated Testing Manual, Scripts 1-6 Accommodation ■ 14-point large-print test book Extended breaks 20-point (or larger) large print Examples Large-print answer sheet Magnification device (non-electronic) Extra breaks 4-function calculator on Math Test - No Calculator section Permission to test blood sugar Magnification device (electronic)Braille with raised line drawings Printed copy of verbal instructions Permission for food/medication Wheelchair accessibility Preferential seating Record answers in test book Use of colored overlay Auditory amplification/FM system Sign language interpreter for test directions Permission to test blood sugar Small-group setting Time and one-half (+50%) for math (Math Test only) Time and one-half (+50%) for writing (Essay only) Time and one-half (+50%) for math and for writing (Math Test and Essay only) drawings Braille writer Human reader Pre-recorded audio (MP3 via streaming) format Writer/scribe to record responses Assistive technology-compatible (ATC) format Computer for Essay Breaks as needed One-to-one testing Late start time Home/hospital testing Limited testing time Time and one-half (+50%) for reading and/or EL (entire assessment) Double time (+100%) for reading (entire assessment) Double time (+100%) for math (Math Test only) Double time (+100%) for writing (Essay only) Double time (+100%) for math and writing (Math Test and Essay only)